patclaffey/docker_jupyter/README.md

 Use `docker ps` command to verify contaner named jupyter_container is running.

 ### Logon to Jupyter Notebook
-Go to https://<<your public IP Address>>>:8888 to logon to Jupyter (note this is https and not http).
+Go to https://your_public_IP_Address:8888 to logon to Jupyter (note this is https and not http).
 On a PC the address is usually https://127.0.0.1:8888, however on a public network it will be the public IP or DNS address.

 Your browser will warn you of a dangerous certificate because it is self-signed.
 Ignore this warning and go to Jupyter logon screen.
 The login password is "password" (all lowercase letters, do not type quotes).